Real-time On and Off Road GPS Tracking: Introduction

 \section{Introduction}

-The availability and ease of collecting GPS data have created a rising interest in ``location aware" applications, many of which also define unobservable states such as transportation modes (e.g. walking, biking, driving, etc.), traveled roads, actual location and velocity.
-Real-time GPS data is also being used in trip planning and to ascertain traffic conditions.
-Although GPS accuracy may be sufficient for direct use in many simple applications, the unobserved states are often discrete and not amenable to a simple and consistent determination.
+The availability and ease of collecting GPS data have created a rising interest in ``location aware" applications, many of which define unobservable states such as transportation modes (e.g. walking, biking, driving, etc.), traveled roads, and a users location/velocity relative to streets, sidewalks or landmarks.
+Real-time GPS data is also being used in trip planning and to ascertain traffic conditions, which involve similar states and modes.

-For example, when dealing with road networks, there are common cases in which ``snapping" (when a GPS point is orthogonally projected onto a line corresponding to a street) is not sufficient in itself.
-Often a smoothing of an estimated states sequence is desired, e.g. when estimating a sequence of roads traveled.
+Although the GPS accuracy provided by standard devices may be sufficient for direct use in some simple applications, when one wants to perform inference at lower sampling frequencies, or wants to model some underlying discrete state, more is needed.
+For example, when dealing with road networks, there are common cases in which ``snapping" (orthogonally projecting a GPS point onto a street) is not sufficient in itself.
+Often, one needs to at least smooth the resulting sequence of snapped road segments in order to get reasonable or coherent results.

-In the field of transportation there is also an interest in studying the quality of roadmap data.
+Additionally, given the growing use of community sourced maps, such as OpenStreetMap, there is an complementary interest in studying the quality of data.
 It is possible to ascertain this value by how well the observed data obey the restrictions implicit in the street data.
 Using a model that includes on/off-road states, one can identify and inspect high off-road likelihood data, which can signify problem areas.

-Other use cases involve tracking multiple vehicles with varying properties, such that it may not be truly effective to guess or even batch estimate the parameter values over historical data prior to starting a real-time filter.
-For a system that runs day-to-day and adds or removes sources of observations regularly (or, similarly, has unreliable sources), adjustable, sequential parameter learning may be necessary.
-As well, data may need to be removed, or learned values augmented real-time.
+Other use cases for sequential Bayesian estimation involve tracking multiple vehicles with varying properties, such that it may be very difficult to batch estimate parameter values over historical data, but where it is possible to define reasonable limits for the parameter values.
+For a system that runs day-to-day and adds or removes sources of observations regularly (or, similarly, has unreliable sources), adjustable, sequential parameter learning may be the best option.
+Generally, when data needs to be removed or augmented real-time, a Bayesian model can easily provide a coherent framework for such actions.